IIIF/api/source/presentation/4.0/index.md

 {: .note}

-## Use Case 5: Movie with subtitles
+## Use Case 5: Movie with Subtitles

 This example is a Manifest with one Canvas that represents the temporal extent of the movie (the Canvas [`duration`][prezi-40-model-duration]) and its aspect ratio (given by the [`width`][prezi-40-model-width] and [`height`][prezi-40-model-height] of the Canvas).
 The example demonstrates the use of a [`Choice`][prezi-40-model-Choice] annotation body to give two alternative versions of the movie, indicated by their [`label`][prezi-40-model-label] and `fileSize` properties as well as [`height`][prezi-40-model-height] and [`width`][prezi-40-model-width].
 Subtitles are provided by an annotation that links to a VTT file.
 The motivation of this annotation is `supplementing` and the [`provides`][prezi-40-model-provides] property of this annotation indicates what accessibility feature it provides, in this case the term `subtitles`.
 The [`timeMode`][prezi-40-model-timeMode] property in this case is redundant as `trim` is the default value.
 The Canvas has a [`placeholderContainer`][prezi-40-model-placeholderContainer] that provides a poster image to show in place of the video file before the user initiates playback.